Baltic Gas Interconnector: Feasibility study

 The feasibility study which was completed in 2001 included market assessment, seabed survey, offshore and onshore installations estimated total cost to be €225 million ($202.3 million).
 The pipeline was scheduled to become operational circa 2004–2005.
 Environmental impact assessment started in 2002.
 Authorization from Swedish government was given in 2004, by Denmark – in 2005.
 The last phase of authorization was to come from Germany, in 2006.
-The project has not been implemented yet.
+The project was not implemented.

-During the initial stages of the project, gas was planned to transported from the North Sea which is now in depletion.
-Consequently, Russian gas has been considered as an alternative source for the pipeline.
-However, due to considerations for linking Nord Stream 1 pipeline to Swedish pipeline network, implementation of BGI is being revisited.
+During the initial stages of the project, gas was planned to be transported from the North Sea which is now in depletion.
+Consequently, Russian gas was considered as an alternative source for the pipeline, and implementation of BGI was revisited in 2007 and the Nord Stream 1 pipeline was considered to be connected to the Swedish pipeline network.